 Indeed, many of today’s conflicts are linked with growing climate chaos.
 The war in Ukraine has exposed the profound risks of our fossil fuel addiction.
 Today’s crises cannot be an excuse for backsliding or greenwashing.
 If anything, they are a reason for greater urgency, stronger action and effective accountability.

-And to avoid that dire fate, all G20 countries must accelerate their transition now – in this decade.
+And to avoid that dire fate, all Group of Twenty (G20) countries must accelerate their transition now — in this decade.
 Developed countries must take the lead.
 But emerging economies are also critical to bending the global emissions curve.

 Last year in Glasgow, I called for coalitions of support for high-emitting emerging economies to accelerate the transition from coal towards renewables.
 We are making progress with the Just Energy Transition Partnerships — but much more is needed.

-That is why at the beginning of COP27, I am calling for a historic Pact between developed and emerging economies – a Climate Solidarity Pact.
-A Pact in which all countries make an extra effort to reduce emissions this decade in line with the 1.5-degree goal.
-A Pact in which wealthier countries and International Financial Institutions provide financial and technical assistance to help emerging economies speed their own renewable energy transition.
-A Pact to end dependence on fossil fuels and the building of new coal plants – phasing out coal in OECD countries by 2030 and everywhere else by 2040.
-A Pact that will provide universal, affordable, sustainable energy for all.
-A Pact in which developed and emerging economies unite around a common strategy and combine capacities and resources for the benefit of humankind.
+That is why at the beginning of COP27, I am calling for a historic pact between developed and emerging economies — a climate solidarity pact.
+A pact in which all countries make an extra effort to reduce emissions this decade in line with the 1.5-degree goal.
+A pact in which wealthier countries and international financial institutions provide financial and technical assistance to help emerging economies speed their own renewable energy transition.
+A pact to end dependence on fossil fuels and the building of new coal plants — phasing out coal in Organisation for Economic Cooperation and Development (OECD) countries by 2030 and everywhere else by 2040.
+A pact that will provide universal, affordable, sustainable energy for all.
+A pact in which developed and emerging economies unite around a common strategy and combine capacities and resources for the benefit of humankind.

 At the same time, we must acknowledge a harsh truth: there is no adapting to a growing number of catastrophic events causing enormous suffering around the world.
 The deadly impacts of climate change are here and now.